express-validator/express-validator/docs/feature-sanitization.md

 In the example above, we are validating `email` and `text` fields, so we may take advantage of the same chain to apply some sanitization, like e-mail normalization (`normalizeEmail`) and trimming (`trim`)/HTML escaping (`escape`).
-The `notifyOnReply` field isn't validated, but it can still make use of the same `check` function to convert it to a JavaScript boolean.
+The `notifyOnReply` field isn't validated, but it can still make use of the `toBoolean` function to convert it to a JavaScript boolean.

 > **Important:** please note that sanitization mutates the request.